abudhu/Cinephage/CONTRIBUTING.md

-# Contributing to Cinephage
+# Contributing

-Thank you for your interest in contributing to Cinephage!
-This document provides guidelines and information for contributors.
+Want to contribute?
+Here's how to get set up.

 ## Development Setup